hatchteam/twigs/readme.md

      ...
  3. grunt build
  4. commit the version number and dist folder
-   1. run grunt docu if the docu changed
+   1. run gulp docu if the docu changed
    2. commit the new docu to "gh-pages" branch
    3. push gh-pages branch
  5. push master